 A license plate can be added directly to a list after being detected by the application.

-Go to Latest Event.
+Go to Live.

 Click Append.